CortoMaltese3/MaritimeMetricsAPI/README.md

 ## Logging

 The application logs important actions and errors, facilitating debugging and monitoring.
 The logs are stored locally in the app.log file.

+## Documentation

+Developer documentation, including a detailed description of API endpoints and usage examples, can be found [here](https://cortomaltese3.github.io/MaritimeMetricsAPI/).

+## Before Opening a Pull Request

+Ensure you run the tests and comply with the linting standards before opening a pull request:

+- Run tests: `python -m unittest tests/test_api.py`
+- Check linting: `pylint app/ --fail-under=8`
+  Failure to meet the test coverage and linting standards will result in CI pipeline failures.